bellmatthewf/matthewbell.dev/src/posts/blog/architecture-patterns-python.md

 filename: "architecture-patterns-python"
 title: "Learning Architecture Patterns with Python"
 date: "2021-06-19"
-duration: "10 mins"
+duration: "12 mins"
-tags: ["Reflection", "Technical"]
+tags: ["Reflection", "Technical", "Book Review"]
 ---

 It feels like there's a canyon sized gap when learning to code.
 There's an endless slew of beginner coding resources out there (for instance [Codecademy](https://www.codecademy.com/), [freeCodeCamp](https://www.freecodecamp.org/), or [w3Schools](https://www.w3schools.com/)).
 And there are equally as many advanced resources focused on highly specific topics like Webpack or parallel programming to name a couple.